The Ten Commandments of Successful Grant Writing

 If you are seeking support from a foundation, here are some very important things to remember.
 In fact, I consider them the Ten Commandments of Successful Grant Writing.

-One: Do your homework about your project: Make sure that you identify exactly what you want to accomplish with the funding you are seeking.
+One: Do your homework about your project: Make sure that you have completed the visioning process for your organization and can identify exactly what you want to accomplish with the funding you are seeking.
 Clearly articulate in your proposal exactly what steps you will take to combat the problem that you are addressing and exactly what success will look like.

 Line up potential partners BEFORE going to the foundation for support.
 They may have to write letters of support, attend a site visit with you, etc.